CriticalMoments/CMSaasStarter/README.md

 - Responsive: designed for mobile and desktop.
 - Extensible: all the tools you need to make additional marketing pages, UI components, admin portals, database backends, API endpoints, and more.

+## Introduction Blog Post

+What to learn why we picked the technologies we did, and how to keep your fork lightning fast as you add content?
+Check out [our blog post](https://criticalmoments.io/blog/how_we_built_our_marketing_page) on the process.
+Yes, it's hosted on a SaaS Starter fork!

 ## Tech Stack

 - Web Framework: SvelteKit